KRMAssociatesInc/eHMP/README.md

 # eHMP

 This guide is for the installation of eHMP on a Unix-based OS.
 It has not yet been tested on Windows.

+### Summary of eHMP

+The next evolution of VistA requires a world-class, open, modular, and extensible user experience. eHMP is a new web-based clinical application that migrates the current functionality in VistA’s existing user interface, Computerized Patient Record System (CPRS).

+eHMP leverages and integrates the enhanced graphical user interface, standards-based data, and core clinical applications deployed during the User Experience project, Joint Legacy Viewer (JLV), and Health Informatics Initiative (Hi2).

+A key objective of the VistA Evolution Program is to enhance cross-Agency (DoD/VA) interoperability by providing all clinically relevant data at the point of care for Veterans. eHMP is targeted to be the replacement for the CPRS application. eHMP accomplishes this by integrating an enhanced graphical user interface, standards-based data, and integrating core clinical applications.

+#### Original Code Source

+This project's source code came from [OSEHRA](http://code.osehra.org/journal/journal/view/519)

+#### Summary of major changes
+* GT.M support
+* Removed terminology
+* Minimized needed VM's to two
+* Added Vagrant installer

+#### Screenshots and Documents
+Screenshots of eHMP-UI, as well as additional documents can be found in the `docs` directory.

 ### Configuration